rydnr/osoco-site/site/content/thoughts/understanding-bloom-filers-with-pharo.md

 {{<figure src="/images/thoughts/bloom-benchmark-million.png" title="Simple benchmarking for the same Bloom filter with 1 million elements">}}

 A naive implementation based on a `Collection` data structure will show a linear `O(n)` performance, or in the best case of an ordered collection, a logarithmic `O(log n)` performance.
-In the following benchmarks you can check as the observed behaviour using an `OrderedCollection` degrades whith the size of the collection (`n`):
+In the following benchmarks you can check as the observed behaviour using an `OrderedCollection` degrades with the size of the collection (`n`):

 {{<figure src="/images/thoughts/collection-benchmark-little.png" title="Simple benchmarking for an OrderedCollection with 10 elements">}}